Huangxy-Minel/Huangxy-Minel.github.io/_posts/2019-06-01-Multi-mode-Intelligent-Sensing-Terminal-Autonomous-Collaboration-Technology.md

 #### May.2019 - Present	Research Record

-Design a tree-based opportunistic self-organizing routing protocol for Ad Hoc Network which improves network lifetime and reduces end-to-end delay, and a tree-based clustering method for Wireless Sensor Network to adapt node energy heterogeneity.
+Designing a tree-based opportunistic self-organizing routing protocol for ad hoc networks, improving network lifetime and reduces end-to-end delay; also developing a tree-based clustering method for wireless sensor networks to adapt node energy heterogeneity.

-Introduce local sleep mechanism to control network energy consumption, and utilize the tree reconstruction algorithm to further enhance energy efficiency and adapt to mobile nodes.
+Introduced local sleep mechanism to control network energy consumption and utilized the tree reconstruction algorithm to further enhance energy efficiency and adapt to mobile nodes.

-Propose a layered structure for IoT system: perception layer, network layer, transmission layer, and application layer.
+Proposed a layered structure for IoT system: perception layer, network layer, transmission layer, and application layer.

-Simulate the above protocols through Python and OMNET, and combine them into a complete IoT system (Smart City), in which we achieve multi-terminal collaborative work, local network energy control, and adaption to heterogeneity of terminal nodes.
+Simulated the above protocols using Python and OMNET; combined them into a complete IoT system (Smart City), in which we can achieve multi-terminal collaborative work, local network energy control, and adaption to heterogeneity of terminal nodes.